-Disturbance to spotted owls is negatively related to stimulus distance and positively related to noise level.
-Substantial noise, smoke and human presence can result in disruption of breeding, feeding, or sheltering behavior of the spotted owl such that it creates the potential for injury to the individuals (i.e. incidental take in the form of harassment).
+Based on anecdotal information and effects to other bird species, significant noise, smoke and human presence can result in a disruption of breeding, feeding, or sheltering behavior of the spotted owl such that it creates the potential for injury to individuals.
 For a significant disruption of spotted owl behavior to occur as a result of disturbance caused by the proposed actions, the disturbance and owl(s) must be in close proximity to one another.
 A spotted owl that may be disturbed at a roost site is presumably capable of moving away from a disturbance without a substantial disruption of its behavior.
-Since spotted owl forage primarily at night, projects that occur during the day are not likely to disrupt its foraging behavior.
+Since spotted owls forage primarily at night, projects that occur during the day are not likely to disrupt its foraging behavior.
 The potential for effects is mainly associated with breeding behavior at active nest sites.